cristianbretti/sync-meet/README.md

 However, if you want to try it locally, complete the following steps:

-1. Dowload or clone the repo with all the code.
+1. Clone this repository.
-2. Go to the client folder which is located in the root folder.
+2. Go to root/client.
-3. Run `npm install` in the client folder to install dependencies.
+3. Run `npm install` to install dependencies.
 4. Run `npm start` to start a local server at port 3000.